Portsmouth: Economy

 Development of Gunwharf Quays continued until 2007, when the 330 ft No. 1 Gunwharf Quays residential tower was completed.
 The development of the former Brickwoods Brewery site included the construction of the 22-storey Admiralty Quarter Tower, the tallest in a complex of primarily low-rise residential buildings.
 Number One Portsmouth, a proposed 25-storey 330 ft tower opposite Portsmouth & Southsea station, was announced at the end of October 2008.
 In August 2009, internal demolition of the existing building had begun.
 A high-rise student dormitory, nicknamed "The Blade", has begun construction on the site of the swimming baths at the edge of Victoria Park.
 The 300 ft tower will be Portsmouth's second-tallest structure, after the Spinnaker Tower.

 In April 2007, Portsmouth F.C. announced plans to move from Fratton Park to a new stadium on reclaimed land next to the Historic Dockyard.
 The £600 million mixed-use development, designed by Herzog & de Meuron, would include shops, offices and 1,500 harbourside apartments.
 The scheme was criticised for its size and location, and some officials said that it would interfere with harbour operations.
 The project was rejected by the city council due to the 2008 financial crisis.

 Portsmouth's two Queen Elizabeth-class aircraft carriers, HMS Queen Elizabeth and HMS Prince of Wales, were ordered by defence secretary Des Browne on 25 July 2007.
 They were built in the Firth of Forth at Rosyth Dockyard and BAE Systems Surface Ships in Glasgow, Babcock International at Rosyth, and at HMNB Portsmouth.
 The government announced before the 2014 Scottish independence referendum that military shipbuilding would end in Portsmouth, with all UK surface-warship construction focused on the two older BAE facilities in Glasgow.
-The announcement was criticised as a political decision to aid the referendum's "No" campaign.
+The announcement was criticised by local politicians as a political decision to aid the referendum's "No" campaign.